yaoyiran/BLI-Reading-List/README.md

 # Bilingual Lexicon Induction Reading List
 This is a reading list for Bilingual Lexicon Induction (BLI), also known as Word Translation, Bilingual Lexicon Extraction, Bilingual Dictionary Induction, and so forth, closely related to the topic of Cross-Lingual Word Embeddings (CLWEs).
 The list mainly includes 2018-2022 publications. ***Frequently updated.
 Pull requests and discussions are welcome!***

-# Most Frequently Used Baselines
+# Classical Methods (Frequently Used As Baselines)
 ### 1. Procrustes

 **Normalized Word Embedding and Orthogonal Transform for Bilingual Word Translation (NAACL 2015).**<br>